weblab-class/pollen/README.md

 # pollen

 Welcome to *pollen*, your new beehive of casual decision-making activity!
-From picking a movie or restaurant to brainstorming for a project, *pollen* is all about celebrating ideas and choices.
+From picking a movie or restaurant to brainstorming for a project, *pollen* is all about propagating ideas and choices.

 ## We're all allergic to this scenario...